tomFlidr/sreality-configurable-rss/README.md

 - set up `$mySqlConfig` array to cache loaded items
 - configure `$realEstatesSearchConfig` array by commenting and uncommenting values you want or don't want
 - got to `index.php` and follow instructions there:-)

+## TODO
+- implement RSS items date property
+  - before previous data are truncated in db, select them, compare guids from old items and new items and if there is the same guid, transfer date from previous item already in database into new item.
+	For items without any date - add current time().
+Then truncate previous data and insert new items.